About the Library

-Twenty desktop computers available for NWOSU students, staff, or faculty in our computer lab.
+Twenty desktop computers available to NWOSU students, staff, or faculty in our computer lab.

 Printing is free for NWOSU students, staff, and faculty.
 Simply print from the computer lab, and your printed materials will be available at the front desk.

 Any of the staff or librarians will be happy to help you.

 You can ask us about finding books or articles, or about completing a research assignment.
 However, the research and instructional services librarian has the specific job of helping you with research difficulties.